 From South Sudan to Lebanon and beyond, Shanshan Chen has a flair for gaining access to original stories and engaging characters, directing documentaries about complex and sensitive issues in Africa, Asia, the Middle East, Europe and the U.S.

-Born in Shanghai and based in London, Shanshan is passionate about creative and character-driven documentaries continues to delight international audiences.
+Born in Shanghai and based in London, Shanshan is passionate about creative and character-driven documentaries that continue to delight international audiences.

 Having spent over a decade making humanitarian documentaries for Reuters, she brings incredible journalistic skills to her work, with her documentaries proudly screened at festivals and broadcasted globally.
 As a self-shooter and editor, Shanshan is well renowned for her visually led storytelling and understanding of sound.